-Let $a_1,\cdots,a_d$ be a set of generators for a Fuchsian group.
-Assume that $a_1$ and $a_2$ are as follows. \begin{itemize} \item The generators $a_1$ and $a_2$ are both hyperbolic with disjoint axes. \item The axis of $a_1$ denoted by $A_1$ lie on the imaginary axis, pointing towards $\infty$; the axis of $a_2$ denoted by $A_2$ lies in the right half-plane, with the attracting fixed point smaller than the repelling one. \item The common orthogonal between $A_1$ and $A_2$ lies in the unit circle. \end{itemize}
+\paragraph{The Normalization:} Let $a_1,\ldots,a_d$ be a set of generators for a Fuchsian group.
+Assume that $a_1$ and $a_2$ are as follows. \begin{itemize} \item The generators $a_1$ and $a_2$ are both hyperbolic with disjoint axes.\footnote{Recall that the axis $A_{\msf{g}}$ of a hyperbolic element $\msf{g}\in\Gamma$ is the geodesic on $\mathbb{H}$ that connects the fixed points of $\msf{g}$-action on $\mbb{H}$.}

+\item The axis of $a_1$ denoted by $A_1$ lie on the imaginary axis, pointing towards $\infty$; the axis of $a_2$ denoted by $A_2$ lies in the right half-plane, with the attracting fixed-point smaller than the repelling one.